Lines: horizontal, vertical, and specified by slope and intercept.

 Aesthetics

-These geoms are drawn using with geom_line
+These geoms are drawn using with geom_line so support the

 same aesthetics: alpha, colour, linetype and size.
 They also each have